justinpinkney/justinpinkney.com/content/blog/feature-space-input-space/index.md

 In fact those same modifications to dropout that made it work for input space can be ported back to feature space to solve the problem we pointed out earlier: dropout doesn't work well for convolution layers.

 The Dropblock paper shows how the idea of zeroing out a contiguous region allows us to use dropout it feature space effectively.
+As the authors state "DropBlock generalizes Cutout by applying Cutout at every feature map in a convolutional networks."[^dropblock]

+Unfortunately getting dropblock to work effectively seems to require hyper-parameter tuning, in terms of block size and where it is applied, as well as tweaking training by gradually increasing the amount of drop.
+The paper also states that "Although Cutout improves accuracy on the CIFAR-10 dataset ... it does not improve the accuracy on the ImageNet dataset in our experiments".

 ## What other innovations can be made by generalising ideas between spaces?